selimssevgi/learning/design-patterns/singleton-pattern/why-is-bad.md

 2. if two of these things are created, we could have a serios problem(two nuclear controls)

 3. if someone creates two of these things, we will be using too many resources

+## from Misko Hevery

+You can live in a society where everyone (every class) declares who their friends (collaborators) are.
+If I know that Joe knows Mary but neither Mary nor Joe knows Tim, then it is safe for me to assume that if I give some information to Joe he may give it to Mary, but under no circumstances will Tim get hold of it.
+Now, imagine that everyone (every class) declares some of their friends (collaborators), but other friends (collaborators which are singletons) are kept secret.
+Now you are left wondering how in the world did Tim got hold of the information you gave to Joe.

+Here is the interesting part.
+If you are the person who built the relationships (code) originally, you know the true dependencies, but anyone who comes after you is baffled, since the friends which are declared are not the sole friends of objects, and information flows in some secret paths which are not clear to you.
+You live in a society full of liars.